Two Weeks Notice: Cast

 In addition, Jason Antoon portrays Norman and Sharon Wilkins plays Polly St. Clair, while Mike Piazza, Donald Trump, and Norah Jones make cameo appearances as themselves.

 Production

-Director Marc Lawrence suffered headaches, sinus infections, a root canal, and a slipped disc, while making the film.
+Director Marc Lawrence suffered headaches, sinus infections, and a slipped disc while making the film, as well as having root canal treatment.
 Lawrence previously wrote the films Forces of Nature and Miss Congeniality, which starred Bullock, and it was on the latter film where he asked her to look at his unfinished script.
 Bullock liked it enough to star in and produce the film.
 Grant was first choice for the part, he and Bullock had already wanted to work together.
 Lawrence hoped the film would be different enough for Grant, not the same as his Notting Hill character, but not as unpleasant as his Bridget Jones's Diary character.
-Filming took place in New York City, and was noted as the first Hollywood production to take place after the September 11 attacks.
+Filming took place in New York City, and was noted as the first Hollywood production to take place there after the September 11 attacks.

+Release

+The film was theatrically released on December 20, 2002.

+Home media

+Two Weeks Notice was released on DVD in the United States on April 29, 2003.